|

 had seen the first moon walk.
 It was a national phenomenon.

-The painting is not intended to depict any particular time period, but symbolically represent the entire
+The painting is not intended to depict any particular time period, but symbolically represent the entireera of 50 years of Hockey Night in Canada.

 Henderson's goal on the screen doesn't necessarily mean that